ibm-cloud-docs/vpc/hello-world-vpc.md

 ibmcloud is instance-create my-instance $vpc us-south-3 bx2-2x8 $subnet --image-id $image --key-ids $key
 ```
 {: pre}

+Information about the network interface that is created for the new instance is not returned after the instance is created.
+{: note}

 From the output that's returned, save the ID of the instance in a variable so you can use it later, for example: